russross/blackfriday/mmark2rfc.md

 In v3 this is used in the block quote attributes, for v2 it is discarded.
 If you need the string `Quote: ` after an quote, escape the colon: `Quote\: `.

-## Tables

-A table caption is signalled by using `Table: ` directly after the table.

 # Tables